wooogler/assets/04_Work-Ethics.md

   - I recommend that you log your time in a paper notebook. (read this: https://www.calnewport.com/blog/2013/12/21/deep-habits-the-importance-of-planning-every-minute-of-your-work-day/) or use some software such as RescueTime.
 - (Condition 3) *Reduce the discrepancy.*: Match the reality with your desire, or adjust your desire to match your reality.
 Be honest with yourself.
 - If conditions 2 and 3 are satisfied, I would like to believe that there should be no problem at all.
 If you are not making any meaningful progress even when conditions 2 and 3 are satisfied, it is probably one of these cases:
-  - Your time tracking is incorrect.
+  - Condition 2 is not really met: Your time tracking is incorrect.
-  - You are lying (to yourself or to me).
-  - You are not serious about this job (e.g., you desire to work 5 hours a week).
+  - Condition 1 is not practical: There may be a misconception about what can be achieved within a limited timeframe.
+For instance, if your aim is to work only 5 hours a week, this will unlikely result in significant progress.
-  - Maybe research is not for you (e.g., if you work 40 hrs a week, but you are not getting anywhere, that means you chose a job that you are not capable of).
+  - All conditions met: Maybe research is not for you (e.g., if you work 40 hrs a week, but you are not getting anywhere, that means you chose a job that you are not capable of).
-  - (Which one are you?)

 ## Vacation Policy